Eoneom/server/README.md

 ## Roadmap

+- /!\ tech: send only event to the one concerned
 - tech: add resources module
 - feat: add rights on cities and buildings
 - feat: create other buildings